 In 1759, the corps (139 artillerymen with 18 engineers and miners) was detached to the Hessian Brigade.
 By then, there were nine 3-pdrs with the grenadier battalions, eight 6-pdrs and ten 12-pdrs with the battery and the artillery park.
 In June 1759, the regiment was part of the Allied Main Army under the command of the Duke Ferdinand of Brunswick.
-On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-general von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.
+On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-General von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.

 In 1760 and 1761, the principality also provided sixteen 1-pdr falconets, two with each infantry company, a total of 28 pieces, well horsed and manned; this was a major effort.

 Meanwhile on June 24, 1762, in Western Germany, the corps took part in the Battle of Wilhelmsthal.